AnserBeg/soft-sme1/EMAIL_SETUP_GUIDE.md

 4. Verify your email provider settings
 5. Check backend console for detailed error messages

-The email system is designed to be robust and user-friendly, providing professional email functionality throughout your NeuraTask application.
+The email system is designed to be robust and user-friendly, providing professional email functionality throughout your Aiven application.